phone_icon

 • Hotel for 2 nights in Frankfurt

-Here is a Germany that you definitely should see!.
+Here is a Germany that you definitely should see by train!.
 Visit Munich (famous for its beautiful architecture, fine culture, and the annual Oktoberfest beer celebration) and after that, visit Heidelburg (a city with a dreamy, romantic setting around the Old Bridge and the castle, nestled between the Neckar River and the foothills of the Odenwald forest) and Mainz (the city of Gutenberg and Germany's wine capital).
 Finally, Frankfurt (known for being the financial capital of the EU, and for its famous for its buzzing nightlife, diversity, historic old town, and its cultural wealth).
 This is a flexible vacation package.
 Select your number of nights in each city, desired hotel and activities.

 Flexible Itinerary